 - Posttraumatic Stress Disorder (PTSD): Symptoms of PTSD can occur in those grieving the death of a loved one.
 However, they can emerge in many other instances as well, such as from physical, sexual, and emotional abuse; combat exposure; or another terrifying experience of some kind.
-I am competent working with people who have survived these events and have received training in Prolonged Exposure Therapy for PTSD and other methods aimed at promoting the adaptation to trauma.
+I am competent working with people who have survived these events and have received training in Prolonged Exposure Therapy for PTSD, mindfulness-based stress reduction, and other methods aimed at promoting the adaptation to trauma.
 Furthermore, my graduate studies afforded me the opportunities to study PTSD in Thailand and Mississippi among survivors of the Indian Ocean Tsunami and Hurricane Katrina, respectively.
 I find satisfaction helping people cope with the symptoms of trauma, while also helping them discover growth and reliance after these experiences.